clatthew/data-eng-bootcamp-notes/Testing.md

 ### Using pytest
 Tests take place within functions in the *tests* file.
 These functions have long, descriptive names, starting with *test*, written in `test_snake_case`.

 Use `assert` to set the condition for a test passing.
 This comes at the end of the function instead of return.
-Syntax: `assert [boolean], [message if test fails]`
+Syntax: `assert [boolean], [message if test fails]`.

 Change the path variable using ``export PYTHONPATH=$(pwd)`` Run a test using `pytest`

 Useful tags:
 - `-vvvrP`.
 This includes prints in the output and specifies which tests have passed.
 - `-k` targets a single test